What Is Nicotine Withdrawal?

 The worst of the physical cravings will be over in a few days, when all the nicotine has left your system.
 But then come the mental cravings, which can last for a few weeks.

 Take it one step at a time.
 Try not to worry about how you’ll get through the next few weeks.
-Each craving should last only 15 to 20 minutes.
+Each craving should last only 3-5 minutes.
 There are a lot of ways to outlast a craving, so it pays to keep a mental list of things you can do, like:

 - Keep your mouth busy with gum, hard candy, and crunchy (healthy) food